 The overarching themes revealed in the study of Moore and colleagues also manifest themselves in Leung’s ‘interactive figure.’
 Leung intentionally used the word ‘interactive’ to emphasize that the figure may be adapted or modified as educators deem fit to match the necessities of various educational contexts.
 He added that even more disciplines may be added to his proposed framework.

 Indeed, there are trends toward including Arts (STEAM) and Reading (STREAM) into the equation.
 At present, however, STEM remains as the dominant framework implemented by most educational institutions.

 What is STEM education?
 STEM education is aimed at developing among students the following core competencies, as determined by the Global STEM Alliance in 2016: (1) Critical Thinking, (2) Problem Solving, (3) Creativity, (4) Communication, (5) Collaboration, (6) Data Literacy, and (7) Digital Literacy and Computer Science.
 Given the breadth of STEM curriculums, many job opportunities await those who complete the program.
 Most curriculums include the following interesting STEM subjects from which students may choose to specialize:

 The list above is of course not exhaustive of the career opportunities that STEM graduates have the option and capacity to pursue.
+Other disciplines that heavily incorporate STEM subjects bring in more opportunities like careers in industrial engineering, kinesiology, and healthcare.
 One can only begin to imagine the possibilities with the coming of four arguably most in-demand and valued discipline expertise.
 It is also noteworthy how the enumerated subjects above are very much aligned with and explicitly related to real-life occupations that we need not come up with a separate list.